richlegrand/qast/README.md

 MIT

+## Why I built this

+Our office has several TVs of various types.
+During the Winter Olympics I had mixed results casting the live feed from my browser — sometimes it would work, sometimes not, and some TVs were completely undiscoverable.
+In the past our business has also wanted to display live numbers on TVs — user counts, sales figures, that sort of thing.
+We have Raspberry Pis, and that's a solution, but the pain factor is high.

+Why can't I just say "play this video" or "cast this window" to a given TV from the command line and expect it to work?

+Looking into it more, I found that screen casting is often a paid service for businesses (Yodeck, Screenly, UPshow).
+These solutions typically use Raspberry Pis coupled to a cloud backend.
+Being a nerd, this was untenable of course.
+Hopefully others find this tool useful.

+qast is pronounced "cast".
+The q is for queue — qast can play varied content back to back as one continuous stream, and because replacing a c with q makes anything sound more techy.

 ## Related projects

+Of course, qast leans heavily on existing projects.

+- [ffmpeg](https://www.ffmpeg.org/) — transcoding, muxing, screen capture, window capture, placeholder video generation
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) — video extraction
 - [pychromecast](https://github.com/home-assistant-libs/pychromecast) — Chromecast protocol

+## See also

 - [go2tv](https://github.com/alexballas/go2tv) — DLNA casting (single files)
 - [catt](https://github.com/skorokithakis/catt) — Chromecast CLI